qtiuto/lua-for-android/README.md

    For table, if the table is convertible, it's converted by the table converter else it's like call proxy with super set to the type and methods set to the table if it's valid to be converted to be proxied.
-Additionally, generic type check and conversion will be performed automatically, That's to say, Type such as List<Integer>,List<Short> or List<List<String>> will be supported.
+Additionally, generic type check and conversion will be performed automatically, That's to say, 'Type' such as List<Integer>,List<Short> or List<List<String>> will be supported.

+   Actually, the  table converter is a little bit inefficient cause it needs to store a lua table to a c++ vector and then to a java map and finally to the object specified If you really care about efficiency, avoid using table auto cast.

    User date is treated as integer.